Homemade Jojoba & Aloe Soap Recipe for Natural Skin Care

 This homemade jojoba & aloe soap recipe is made with real, skin soothing aloe vera gel for the perfect addition to your natural skin care routine.
 Natural handcrafted using ingredients praised for their benefits in both skin care and hair care, this cold process aloe soap recipe makes a wonderful multi-purpose soap for your entire body – head to toe.
 Learn how to make it now!

 I’ve started experimenting with new soapmaking oils and ingredients recently.
-You may have already tried my Handmade Skin Loving Soap Recipe which contains not only my favorite butters – shea and illipe – but also a combination of rich soapmaking oils known for their skin conditioning properties – jojoba oil, soybean oil and rice bran oil.
-For this homemade jojoba and aloe soap recipe I wanted to combine ingredients that were known for not only their benefits to skin, but to hair as well, in order to create a multi-purpose bar of soap
+You may have already tried my skin loving soap recipe which contains not only my favorite butters – shea and illipe – but also a combination of rich soapmaking oils known for their skin conditioning properties – jojoba oil, soybean oil and rice bran oil.
+For this homemade jojoba and aloe soap recipe I wanted to combine ingredients that were known for not only their benefits to skin, but to hair as well, in order to create a multi-purpose soap bar.

 3.6 oz. unrefined shea butter

 2 oz. skin safe fragrance oil or up to 1 oz. essential oils of choice, optional